SusanaOSantos/testAngular/README.md

 `npm install -g json-server`

 ## Run the project
-- Navigate to /testAngular
+- Navigate to /testApp

-`cd /testAngular`

-- Run the json-server

-`json-server --watch db.json`

-- In another terminal navigate to /testAngular

-`cd /testAngular`
+`cd /testApp`

 - Install the dependencies